dGermen/CancerClassification/README.md

 # CancerClassification
 Classifies the tumor as malignant or benign.
+This project doesn't implement or use a new approach/method.
+It was the first bio related repo I worked on.

 2019 - July